-Do I it all the time?
+Do I do it all the time?
 No.

 But it is a standard that I’m trying to work toward.
 I know that if I want to become the best version of myself then it’s something I need to strive for.

 No matter our skin color, we all have the resources inside of us to be like Jackie Robinson, a man who was able to rise above and write his own story.
-A story which continues to make an impact in the world.
+A story that continues to make an impact in the world.